millystrada/atp_listas/README.md

-# atp_lista_5
+# atp_lista
-files with the solved exercises from the fifth list of Algorithms and Programming Techniques I
+files with the solved exercises from the lists of Algorithms and Programming Techniques I